What is intrusive workplace surveillance?

-Intrusive workplace surveillance is a growing workplace phenomenon and a psychosocial hazard.
-If left unchecked, has the potential to lead to widespread discrimination, work intensification, unfair treatment and resultant stress.
+Intrusive workplace surveillance is a growing workplace phenomenon.
+Although not recognised on WorkSafe's list of psychosocial hazards, unions and researchers understand that it poses a significant risk to workers psychological and physical health and safety.
+If left unchecked, intrusive workplace surveillance has the potential to lead to widespread discrimination, work intensification, unfair treatment and resultant stress.
 Examples of intrusive surveillance can include:

 - Monitoring of emails and files